SophM/Spaceship-Schedule/README.md

 # Spaceship-Schedule

 In this project, I built an app to keep track of the spaceship launch schedule.
-The app has a responsive layout and can be visited on different devies.
+The app has a responsive layout and can be visited on different devices.

 [Click me to check the app out!](https://sophm.github.io/Spaceship-Schedule/)